 Five weirdly random things about me:

 I began longsword lessons as research for my Blade Hunt series.
-I only meant to go for one session.
-I’m still there.
+I only meant to go for one session but ended up staying for over a year.
 Historical fencing is awesome! #HEMA

 I once met the Queen of Denmark, Margrethe II.
 She was very sweet.
 I have a photograph of teen me in a hideous 80s floral dress with mahoosive shoulder pads, standing between the Queen and her husband, Prince Henrik.